kyma-project/btp-manager/docs/operations.md

 Regardless of mode, in the next step, all SAP BTP Service Operator resources marked with the `app.kubernetes.io/managed-by:btp-manager` label are deleted.
 The deletion process of module resources is based on resources GVKs (GroupVersionKinds) found in [manifests](../module-resources).
 If the process succeeds, the finalizer on BtpOperator CR itself is removed and the resource is deleted.
 If an error occurs during the deprovisioning, state of BtpOperator CR is set to `Error`.

+The deprovisioning process is presented in the following diagram:

 ![Deprovisioning diagram](./assets/deprovisioning.svg)